ros2/ros2_tracing/doc/design_ros_2.md

 Meaningful data can be extracted from the `DataModel`.
 However, a `DataModelUtil` can provide common utility functions so that users don't have to re-write them.
-This meaningful output data can then be presented through a Jupyter notebook (e.g. plots) or a normal Python script (e.g. tables).
+This meaningful output data can then be presented through a Jupyter notebook (e.g., plots) or a normal Python script (e.g., tables).

 ### Analysis architecture